Toba Tek Singh District: Language

 At the time of the 2023 census, 96.20% of the population spoke Punjabi and 2.48% Urdu as their first language.

 Economy

 As per University of Agriculture, Faisalabad research, after Karachi, Toba Tek Singh is the second hub of poultry products in Pakistan.

-Farmers grow orange (kinoo) gardens and have a major role in the export of oranges from Pakistan.
-Many Toba people are overseas Pakistanis and these make a major contribution to the Pakistani economy.
+Agriculture

+Toba Tek Singh District is one of the best producers of oranges, locally known as Kinnow.
+It contributes towards export standard quality of oranges and have a major role in the export of oranges from Pakistan.
+The majority of people living in this district work in agriculture and the region produces several kinds of agricultural and dairy products, including meat, eggs, cotton, maize, several pulses, peaches, guava, tomato, melon, water melon, mangoes, tobacco, onion.

 Administration

-The district of Toba Tek Singh is administratively subdivided into four tehsils and 82 Union Council.
+The district of Toba Tek Singh is administratively subdivided into four tehsils and 144 Union Councils.